Fractured Magic: Chapter Eight

 “Just keep your head down and do your job,” Evelyne warned.

 Leandros missed Ivor’s reply under the crunch of three sets of boots passing onto gravel.
-Not wanting to be seen, he eased onto his back so he’d be hidden behind the flowerpots that lined the balcony.
-He tucked his hands under his head and smiled bitterly up at the passing clouds, counting in his head and listening for the sound of crunching boots to fade.
-Finally satisfied they were gone, he sat up and peered over the railing–only to find a new person picking their way up the drive.
-More strangers.
+Not wanting to be seen, he eased onto his back so he’d be hidden behind Eresh’s numerous flowerpots.
+Tucking his hands behind his head, he smiled bitterly up at the passing clouds until the crunching of boots faded.
+Only when he was satisfied they were gone did Leandros sit up and peer over the railing, but he was surprised to find yet another person making their way up the drive.
+Yet another stranger.

-On second glance, though, Leandros realized he recognized this person.
-He pushed himself to his feet, then called down, “Mr. Ranulf!”
+On closer examination, though, Leandros realized this stranger was more familiar than the others.
+He pushed himself to his feet and called down, “Mr. Ranulf!”

 Gareth Ranulf jumped, looking around before looking up, a sheepish grin spreading across his face when he spotted Leandros.
-It was, to Leandros’ surprise, covered in ugly bruises.
+It was, to Leandros’ surprise, a face covered in bruises.
 “Prince Nochdvor!
 Yes, I’m surprised you remembered!”

 “I will, in fact.”